radixtheme/radix/README.md

 # Radix
-Radix is a base theme Drupal and BackdropCMS.
+Radix is a base theme for Drupal and BackdropCMS.
 It has Sass and Compass support, and makes it easy to build responsive themes.

 ##Features
 1. Works with Panels, Panopoly and Blocks.